snooppr/shotstars/README.md

 + **"Most-of-stars-month / Smallest-of-stars-month"** — The metric displays the calculation of two months in the entire history of the repository (the most profitable month by stars and the month with the least stars, mode / anti-mode).

 + **"Distribution-of-stars-by-month"** — Calculation of stars by month for the entire history of the repository (may include rare phenomenon: private stars, when the sum of all stars ≠ 'GitHub-rating'), coloring of the range of stars by quartiles (green: x > Q3); (yellow: Q1 <= x <= Q3); (red: x < Q1), The font size also decreases from Q3...Q1.
 Groups are not always arranged "3/6/3", for example, the groups of the "Shotstars" repository are arranged "3/4/5".
 The characteristic is calculated when the age of the repository is at least one month.

++ **"Distribution-of-stars-by-year"** — Same as the metric '"Distribution-of-stars-by-month"', but the calculation is not by month, but by year, and the metric does not display the number of private stars.
+The characteristic is calculated when the age of the repository is at least one year.

 + **"Longest-period-without-add-stars"** — The metric displays the longest time span when no stars were submitted to the repository, i.e. every day in a row there were 0 stars (black streak).